James Gunn: Firing from Disney and reinstatement

-In July 2018, in reaction to Gunn's public criticism of President Donald Trump, right-wing commentator Mike Cernovich drew attention to controversial jokes that Gunn had posted on social media between 2008 and 2012 involving topics such as child sexual abuse, rape, and the Holocaust.
-Amid criticism of the tweets, Disney severed ties with Gunn as the director of the upcoming Guardians of the Galaxy Vol. 3 film.
+In July 2018, amidst criticism of Gunn's past controversial jokes posted on social media between 2008 and 2012—topics included child sexual abuse, rape, and the Holocaust—Disney severed its ties with him as the director of the upcoming Guardians of the Galaxy Vol. 3 film.

 Gunn responded, describing the jokes as "stupid, not at all funny, wildly insensitive, and certainly not provocative like I had hoped".
 He continued apologetically, "Even these many years later, I take full responsibility for the way I conducted myself then.
 All I can do now, beyond offering my sincere and heartfelt regret, is to be the best human being I can be: accepting, understanding, committed to equality, and far more thoughtful about my public statements and my obligations to our public discourse."

 Walt Disney Studios's decision received criticism from many entertainers and journalists, including actors Dave Bautista, Selma Blair, Patton Oswalt, David Dastmalchian, Michael Ian Black, Mikaela Hoover, Mike Colter, Alex Winter, David Hasselhoff, directors Joe Carnahan and Fede Álvarez, comics artist Jim Starlin, musician Rhett Miller, comedian Jim Jefferies, journalist David A. French, and Troma Entertainment founder Lloyd Kaufman.
 (Note: Attributed to multiple references:) Bobcat Goldthwait asked Disney to remove his voice from an upcoming park attraction based on their film Hercules.

 A number of media outlets criticized Disney's decision, including Collider, Cartoon Brew, The Daily Dot, The Independent, National Review, MovieWeb, and Vulture.
 An online petition urging Disney to re-hire Gunn received over 400,000 signatures.
 On July 30, Guardians of the Galaxy cast members Chris Pratt, Zoe Saldaña, Dave Bautista, Bradley Cooper, Vin Diesel, Sean Gunn, Karen Gillan, Pom Klementieff, and Michael Rooker released a joint statement expressing their support for Gunn, emphasizing that he had disavowed and apologized for the jokes years previously.

 Because of the situation, Sony Pictures did not promote the horror film Brightburn, which Gunn had produced, at the 2018 San Diego Comic-Con, which took place in the days after Gunn's dismissal.
 However, when the first trailer for the film was released on December 8, Gunn's name was prominently featured, and the film opened in May 2019.

 In March 2019, Gunn was reinstated by Disney as director of the film after meeting with Alan Horn, chairman of Walt Disney Studios.
 Gunn started production on Guardians of the Galaxy Vol. 3 in October 2021, after The Suicide Squad had been completed.